GilDev/Kenbak-1-Replica/README.md

 11. Sum of consecutive values in memory (*[Laboratory Exercises][LabExer]* Exercise 14, page 14-6, preloaded with values given page 14-4)
 12. Substraction (*[Laboratory Exercises][LabExer]* Exercise 15, page 15-4)
 13. Two numbers adder by consecutive increments (*[Laboratory Exercises][LabExer]* Exercise 15, page 15-5)

+You can find listing and instructions for the following custom programs in the [samplePrograms folder](assets/samplePrograms).

-14. K-2000 animation: one LED going back and forth.
+14. K-2000: simple animation of an LED going back and forth.
 15. Multiplier: push START to start, enter first term, push START, enter second term, push START, results displays, push START to start again.
-16. Pong: very simple Pong.
+16. [Pong](assets/samplePrograms/16-Pong.md): very simple Pong.
 Push START to begin.
 When the ball is at the far left, press the bit 7 button at the same time to try to launch it back to the right.

 TODO
 ----